lbl-srg/obc/specification/source/cdl.rst

 ]

-Each of these data types, including the elementary building blocks, can be a single instance or one-dimensional array.
+Each of these data types, including the elementary building blocks, can be a single instance, one-dimensional array or two-dimensional array (matrix).
 Array indices shall be of type ``Integer`` only.
 The first element of an array has index ``1``.
 An array of size ``0`` is an empty array.

+Arrays may be constructed with the general array constructor, one or several iterators, for example
+``parameter Real  K[2,3] = {i+j for i in 1:3, j in 1:2};``,
+and with a ``fill`` function.
+Arrays may also be concatenated using ``cat``.

+[``enumeration`` or ``Boolean`` data types are not permitted as array indices.]

 See the Modelica 3.3 specification Chapter 10 for array notation.

-[``enumeration`` or ``Boolean`` data types are not permitted as array indices.]

 .. note::